 1 Awarding Institution Newcastle University

 2 Teaching Institution Newcastle University

 3 Final Award Postgraduate Diploma in Architectural

 Practice and Management

 4 Programme Title Architectural Practice and Management

 5 Programme Code 3360P

-6 Programme Accreditation Royal Institute of British Architects (RIBA)

-and Architects Registration Board (ARB),
+6 Programme Accreditation Royal Institute of British Architects (RIBA) and Architects Registration Board (ARB), Part 3

-Part 3

 7 QAA Subject Benchmark(s) Architecture

 8 FHEQ Level 7

-9 Last updated May 2020
+9 Last updated May 2025

-10 Programme Aims

-- To prepare students for employment as architects, able to take full responsibility as practising professionals and to understand their obligations to clients, society and the profession of which they will be a member - To enable students to attain the professional standards required to register with the Architects Registration Board (ARB) as defined by the Royal Institute of British Architects (RIBA) and ARB Outline Syllabus: Part 3 - To develop the knowledge, skills and competencies required for the practice of architecture with respect to the delivery of services to clients and other stakeholders, the management of an architectural practice and the procurement of buildings within the legal framework, and processes that underpin such activities. - To develop students ability to demonstrate authorship, knowledge, effective communication skills, and reasoning and understanding in relation to the professional practice criteria to qualify as architects in the UK - To enhance a wide range of transferable skills with an emphasis on practice pertinent skills team working, report writing and inter-personal skills - To provide a qualification which fully meets the learning outcomes at Level 7 in the FHEQ, and comply with prevailing University policies and QAA codes of practice.
+10 Programme Aims 1 To prepare students for employment as architects, able to take full responsibility as practising professionals and to understand their obligations to the wider world, society, to clients and users, and to the profession of which they will be a member 2 To enable students to attain the professional standards required to register with the Architects Registration Board (ARB) as defined by the ARB Part 3 Criteria, ARB Guidance on Environmental Sustainability, and Fire and Life Safety Design, and the Royal Institute of British Architects (RIBA) Themes and Values at Part 3.
+3 To develop the knowledge, skills and competencies required for the practice of architecture with respect to the delivery of services to clients and other stakeholders, the management of an architectural practice and the procurement of buildings within the legal framework, and processes that underpin such activities.
+4 To develop students ability to demonstrate authorship, knowledge, effective communication skills, and reasoning and understanding in relation to the professional practice criteria to qualify as architects in the UK 5 To enhance a wide range of transferable skills with an emphasis on practice pertinent skills - team working, report writing and inter-personal skills 6 To provide a qualification which fully meets the learning outcomes at Level 7 in the FHEQ, and comply with prevailing University policies and QAA codes of practice.